zmbikayi/zmbikayi.github.io/_pages/about.md

 For those saying "flight control" is a little broad, well, I've worked quite a bit in handling qualities, mathematical modeling of the human pilot behavior, and pilot vehicle systems, and mostly inner loop control.

-Although I am still doing the things mentioned above, I recently started developing an interest in trajectory generation and trajectory control.
-And it is becoming my main area of interest.
+And I recently started shifting my interests towards trajectory generation and trajectory control.

 Personal Interests